Formerum

 Formerum (Formearum) is a village on Terschelling in the province of Friesland, the Netherlands.
 It had a population of around 211 in January 2017.

-The Oka 18 sank near this village.
+The Russian ship Oka 18 sank in 1966 near this village.
 Until recently her funnel could be seen rising out from the sea.
 The village boasts a smock mill, the Koffiemolen.

 It was the birthplace of the 16th century Dutch Arctic explorer Willem Barentsz.